anki-code/xonsh-cheatsheet/README.md

 '1\n2\r3 4\n5\n'
 ```

-This operator is used under the hood to running commands in the interactive xonsh prompt.
+This operator is used under the hood for running commands at the interactive xonsh prompt.

 ### `@()` - use Python code as an argument or a callable alias

-Evaluates Python and pass the arguments:
+Evaluates Python and passes the arguments:

 ```python
 showcmd 'Supported:' @('string') @(['list','of','strings'])